-The class will be divided into teams responsible for the course project to be produced during the course.
+The class will be broken into nine 2-3 person teams responsible for the course project to be produced during the course.
+Each team will also be responsible for preparing and delivering a presentation of their work.
+See Schedule on p 20 for the assignment relative to your team.